gracecarrillo/course-in-a-box-r/modules/introduction/_posts/2000-01-02-Following along.md

 <p/>

 <p align="justify">
 Open up the worksop notes (link will be provided) and make a copy of it to your Google Drive.
 You will be given edit permissions to the copied version in your Google Drive.
-Follow the instructions below to make a copy of the exercises to your Google Drive account.
+Follow the instructions below to make a copy of the notebooks to your Google Drive account.
 <p/>

 <b> How to make a copy of the notebook to your personal Google Drive account:</b>